colin31472/LING406-UIUC-2025S/README.md

-# LING406: Intro to Computational Linguistics — Spring 2025
+# LING406: Intro to Computational Linguistics (Spring 2025)

 This repository contains coursework for LING406 at UIUC.
 Below is a summary of each assignment and its core objective.